motunla/remote-work-stress-R/README.md

-# Remote Work & Stress – R Group Project
+# Remote Work & Stress: R Group Project

 This project explores stress and burnout across job types in remote work settings using R. Conducted as part of STAT 4030: Programming in R, the analysis used synthetic survey data to investigate relationships between work arrangements, demographics, and mental health indicators.